 Findings from many large, population-based studies involving several thousands of adults with type 2 diabetes indicate that metformin use is associated with reduced risk of developing or dying from several types of cancer, including those of the liver, pancreas, and colon.
 In addition, a meta-analysis of 47 studies found that metformin use reduced overall cancer incidence by 31 percent and cancer death by 34 percent.
 Mechanistic studies in rodent models and human cancer cell lines suggest that metformin's anti-cancer properties may be related to the drug's capacity to reduce insulin levels, improve insulin sensitivity, decrease IGF-1 signaling, and activate AMPK.

 However, in a recent study involving more than 236,000 adults, investigators compared survival and death rates among healthy subjects versus those with type 2 diabetes whose initial treatment was metformin alone.
 The analysis revealed no evidence of a metformin-associated survival advantage among those with type 2 diabetes.
-Rather, subjects with type 2 diabetes exhibited higher rates of disease and death than those without the disease, suggesting that metformin conferred no anti-aging effect.
+Instead, subjects with type 2 diabetes exhibited higher rates of disease and death than those without the disease, suggesting that metformin conferred no antiaging effect.

 A large, randomized controlled trial conducted by the United States Diabetes Prevention Program compared the effectiveness of exercise versus metformin use in preventing the progression of prediabetes to type 2 diabetes.
-The study involved more than 3,200 healthy adults with elevated fasting blood glucose levels who were randomized to engage in 150 minutes of physical activity per week, take metformin (850 milligrams, twice daily), or take a placebo.
-Findings from the study demonstrated that engaging in 150 minutes of moderate-intensity exercise per week prevented the progression from prediabetes to type 2 diabetes by 58 percent whereas metformin prevented it by 31 percent, compared to placebo.
+The study involved more than 3,200 healthy adults with elevated fasting blood glucose levels randomized to engage in 150 minutes of physical activity per week, take metformin (850 milligrams, twice daily), or take a placebo.
+Findings from the study demonstrated that engaging in 150 minutes of moderate-intensity exercise per week prevented the progression from prediabetes to type 2 diabetes by 58 percent.
+In contrast, metformin prevented it by 31 percent, compared to placebo.
 These data suggest that exercise is roughly twice as effective as metformin in preventing the progression from prediabetes to type 2 diabetes.

-Metformin has been described as a high dose, low potency, modest net efficacy drug.
+Metformin has been described as a high-dose, low potency, modest net efficacy drug.
 At oral doses of 500 to 1,500 milligrams, metformin is 50 to 60 percent bioavailable.
 It is readily taken up in the gut (which may contribute to the gut-related side effects) and excreted intact in the urine via the kidneys.
 People with poor kidney function should not take metformin.

-Typical doses in the clinical setting for treatment of type 2 diabetes vary according to age, drug formulation, and individual response to the medication, ranging from 500 milligrams to 2,500 milligrams per day for adults.
+Typical doses in the clinical setting for treating type 2 diabetes vary according to age, drug formulation, and individual response to the medication, ranging from 500 milligrams to 2,500 milligrams per day for adults.
 Evidence regarding dosing recommendations for slowing aging in humans is limited, however.
 Metformin doses used in animal studies lead to blood concentrations of the drug that are markedly higher than those used to treat diabetes in humans.
 Future research will likely elucidate the appropriate dosing and long-term effects of metformin in humans.